jmcwhirter/infrastructure-immersion-day/README.md

   git push
   cd ..
   ```
-5. Change the `OS` parameter to "RedHat7" and create a new commit.
+6. Change the `OS` value to `RedHat7` in your parameters file and create a new commit.
-6. Watch what happens to your instances in the console.
+7. Watch what happens to your instances in the console.

 __Review:__
 - [CodePipeline](https://us-east-2.console.aws.amazon.com/codesuite/codepipeline)